Anorexia Video Snippets: Using Anorexia Videos For Healing and Knowledge

 The last anorexia video clip in this series shows Swedish Dr. Cecelia Bergh and a patient of hers, who managed to overcome Anorexia.
 They were being featured on an Australian talk show.
 The topic of discussion here is the innovative treatment for anorexia and other eating disorders that she and Prof. Per Sodersten came up with at the Karolinska Institute.

-One aspect of the specialized treatment is called the Mandometer (shown on the segment), and this device as well as the entire treatment program have been the subject of several documentaries including one entitled "The Stockholm Solution."
+One aspect of the specialized treatment is called the Mandometer (shown on the segment), and this device, as well as the entire treatment program, have been the subject of several documentaries including one entitled "The Stockholm Solution."
 That documentary discusses in depth, the specialized treatment protocol which is unique to Sweden, and which has eating disorder sufferers from all walks of life flocking to the Scandinavian nation.

 The Mandometer basically functions as a biofeedback device, assisting in retraining the body, and mind in new thought patterns and physical processes.
 It also has an individual tracking mechanism for each patient which helps denote change or progress.
-Because the device can be used upon completion of the program in everyday life, many with an eating disorder find the system comforting, and are less likely to relapse.
-They are eventually able to wean off of using it all together.
+Because the device can be used upon completion of the program in everyday life, many with an eating disorder find the system comforting and are less likely to relapse.
+They are eventually able to wean off of using it altogether.
 When the device is combined with group therapy, nutritional counseling and several other treatment modalities as in the protocol, it really is quite easy to see why the success rate of this program tends to be rather high.

 The above anorexia videos serve to provide a more concrete and visible look into the world of this devastating disease.
 Arming oneself with information and tools like this can serve to help both anorexia victims and support networks to overcome the disease.